KiyonoKara/Racket-Snippets/snippets/MyAndMap.md

 Manual implementation of Racket's `andmap` function.
 - Use a list / cons
-- Use a boolean function or logical operator
+- Use a boolean (lambda) function or logical operator

 ```racket
 ; myandmap : (X) [List-of X] [X -> Boolean] -> Boolean